 The main spatial device is the ‘wall’, an adjustable installation that at first appears as a monolithic barrier but its modularity and fragmentation is revealed as layers are peeled, leading to transformation.
 The dancers interact with the wall to create changing stage configurations to interact with, deconstructing and reconstructing different scenes as the themes of the performance shift.
 The physical movements of the dancers reveal and pull open the modular set pieces and then use them to assemble a different environment creating new foundations.
 The design reflects the structures, barriers and borders that we all experience in life, expressing the “architecture of restriction and opportunity”.

-Commissioned by and touring to Brisbane Festival, Sydney Festival, 10 Days on the Island, Wollongong, Paramatta, Monash and Chaillot in Paris.
+Commissioned by and touring to Brisbane Festival, Sydney Festival, Ten Days on the Island, Wollongong, Paramatta, Melbourne and Chaillot in Paris.

 Image above by Amber Haines

 - Shorlist announcement for the 2019 Australian Interior Design Awards

 - Interview with Peta Heffernan | Liminal Spaces - Mlive